 The keyless system also operates with the chrome door handles which incorporate touch points to initiate communication with the key for verification and entry.
 The Mulsanne also features keyless start, having a stop/start button on the center console.

-Two new options package are available for the latest model year.
+Two new options package were added for the previous model year.
 The Comfort Specification dresses up the already opulent interior with super-soft headrests, footrests trimmed in flat-cut carpet and duck down-filled loose cushions.
 The Entertainment Specification ups the technology quotient by turning the Mulsanne into a WiFi hotspot and adding picnic tables - crafted from solid metal, fine veneer and hide - that are designed to accommodate an iPad and a wireless keyboard.

 Twin eight-inch LCD screens incorporated into backs of the front headrests, a 20 GB hard drive and DVD player, a pair of Bluetooth headphones and a remote control are all part of the Entertainment Specification as well.